Js109/Java_book_management/README.md

 5. Add Books - Input from text file
 6. Show Books - Output in text file
 7. Show Books in alphabetic sorted order regards to title
+8. Show Books in alphabetic sorted order regarding author
-8. Show filtered Books
+9. Show filtered Books
-9. Quit
+10. Quit

 Keep in mind that the data memory is not persisted.